Vincent-Therrien/stelaro/README.md

 Genomics toolbox designed for interpretability and high performances.

 The project is at an early stage.
-More detailed description of the planned features will be added.
+More detailed descriptions of the planned features will be added.

-# Architecture
+## Architecture

 - A Rust-based backend, which provides rapid, multi-threaded operations.
 - A Python frontend, which enables users to call the backend with an intuitive API.